n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/CoinGecko/README.md

 ::: v-pre
 ### 5. NoOp node

+Adding this node here is optional, as the absence of this node won't make a difference to the functioning of the workflow.

 1. Create a ***NoOp*** node connected to the 'false' output of the IF node.
 2. Click on ***Execute Node*** to run the node.